 The Rectangle Collisions Project

-This This project will guide you to implement the support point SAT algorithm.
+This project will guide you through the implementation of the support point SAT algorithm.
 You can see an example of this project running in Figure 9-14.
 The source code to this project is defined in chapter9/9.3.rectangle_collisions.

 Figure 9-14.
 Running the Rectangle Collisions project